 "I am glad you came, Mrs. Trent," the doctor said.
 (How precisely he talked, like a man-sized mechanical doll!)
-"I can speak more freely, now that you have seen how little effect complete rest has had on Mr. Sin-clair's health.
+"I can speak more freely, now that you have seen how little effect complete rest has had on Mr. Sinclair's health.
 I could have told you before, but . . . perhaps . . . you would not have believed me.
 The truth is that I am afraid no cure is possible.
-Were you aware that Mr. Sinclair suf-fered a rather severe head injury when he was in college, playing foot-ball? . .
+Were you aware that Mr. Sinclair sufwere you aware that Mr. Sinclair suffered a rather severe head injury when he was in college, playing football? . . .
 No? . . .
-He mentioned it one day; of course I pretended to at-tach no importance to it, but . . ."
+He mentioned it one day; of course I pretended to attach no importance to it, but . . ."

-And then a string of Latin terms, and X-ray photographs held up for her to see.
+And then a string of Latin terms, and X-ray photographs held up for and X-ray photographs held up for her to see.